-- Authentication of AD Users, as described in AD User Authentication on page 410 - Synchronizing AD and Connect Director user records, as described in Synchronizing Mitel User Records with AD User Records on page 412 - Bulk provisioning of user accounts, as described in Bulk Provisioning of AD User Accounts on page 413.
+- Authentication of AD Users, as described in AD User Authentication. - Synchronizing AD and Connect Director user records, as described in Synchronizing Mitel User Records with AD User Records. - Bulk provisioning of user accounts, as described in Bulk Provisioning of AD User Accounts.